A spotlight on Australia Privacy Reform: A long awaited first step – First tranche privacy reforms introduced to Parliament

 3. the introduction of new offences to specifically criminalise ‘doxxing’.

-Notably, the Bill does not include the most ambitious reforms which the Government had previously ‘agreed’ or ‘agreed in principle’ in its Response, such as the removal of the small business exemption, amendment of the definition of ‘personal information’ (PI), the introduction of the controller/processor distinction, the proposed requirement that the collection, use and disclosure of PI be fair and reasonable and new definitions for direct marking, targeting and trading.
+Notably, the Bill does not include the most ambitious reforms which the Government had previously ‘agreed’ or ‘agreed in principle’ in its Response, such as the removal of the small business exemption, amendment of the definition of ‘personal information’ (PI), the introduction of the controller/processor distinction, the proposed requirement that the collection, use and disclosure of PI be fair and reasonable and new definitions for direct marketing, targeting and trading.
 Given that the Government plans to further consult regarding the next (and more ambitious) tranche of reforms, we are unlikely to see any further reforms arrive in Parliament until after the 2025 federal election.

 If the Bill is passed, it will nevertheless be a significant first step towards Australia’s privacy laws being made fit for purpose in the digital age.
 Our more detailed comments on these three categories of reforms are below.